Statement of corporate governance practices

 - overseeing director orientation and continuing education;

-- acting as our Conduct Review Committee, and fulfilling the Board’s statutory obligations with respect to related party transaction oversight;
+- acting as our Conduct Review Committee, and fulfilling the Board’s statutory obligations with respect to related;

-- approving the “Statement of corporate governance practices” section of our Management Proxy Circular; and
+- approving the “Directors’ compensation” and “Statement of Corporate Governance Practices” sections of our Management Proxy Circular; and

-- in consultation with the Human Resources and Compensation Committee, periodically reviewing and making recommendations to the Board regarding the adequacy and form of directors’ compensation.
+- with input as requested from time to time from the Human Resources and Compensation Committee, periodically reviewing and making recommendations to the Board regarding the adequacy and form of directors’ compensation.

-The current members of the Risk Review Committee are Michael Stramaglia (Chair), Dick Freeborough, Daniel Fortin and Gerald Hooper, each of whom is an independent director.
+The current members of the Risk Review Committee are Michael Stramaglia (Chair), Daniel Fortin, Dick Freeborough, and Susan Monteith, each of whom is an independent director.
+If elected at the Meeting, we intend to re-appoint Messrs.
+Freeborough and Stramaglia to the Risk Review Committee to maintain its current composition.
 The Board has adopted a written mandate which outlines the responsibilities of the Risk Review Committee with respect to, among other things, assisting the Board in fulfilling its oversight responsibilities with respect to the management of the enterprise risk management framework with a view to promoting the achievement of agreed upon risk-adjusted returns and allocating capital accordingly.
 Specific responsibilities include overseeing: